Ixiter/ix-show-latest-youtube/readme.txt

 == Installation ==

-1. Upload the complete `ixShowLatestYt` folder to the `/wp-content/plugins/` directory
+1. Upload the complete `ix-show-latest-youtube` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. GoTo the plugins options page and setup your default settings
 6. Done